pboling/strict_states/README.md

 Please file a bug if compatibility is missing for your state machine.

+`:machine_name` as `:state` is so universally common that it has been made the default when not provided.

+Most apps only use one state machine implementation, like aasm, or state_machines, however, apps can (and do) use multiple state machine implementations at the same time.
+This gem supports that, and keeps all the states per-model, per-machine, per-engine separate!

 ## Installation

 Add this line to your application's Gemfile: